GeraldWodni/bbb-rooms/ReadMe.md

 ### joinPersitantRoom( joinOpts, createOpts )
 Note: the options are kept separate intentionally.
 That way this module is much more future proof.

+Creates the room (idempotent operation), then join.
+Session cookie returned as `res.join.cookie` (needs to be set before using URL!)

 ```js
 const BbbApi = require("bbb-rooms");
 const bbbApi = new BbbApi( "bbb.example.com", "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" );